mpcq-network/mpcq-mirror-node/docs/database/bootstrap.md

 **Important Notes:**

 - The bucket is **read-only** to the public.
 - It is configured as **Requester Pays**, meaning you need a GCP account with a valid billing account attached to download the data.
-For detailed instructions, refer to [Hedera's documentation on GCS](https://docs.hedera.com/hedera/core-concepts/mirror-nodes/run-your-own-beta-mirror-node/run-your-own-mirror-node-gcs#id-1.-obtain-google-cloud-platform-requester-pay-information).
+For detailed instructions, refer to [MPCQ's documentation on GCS](https://docs.hedera.com/hedera/core-concepts/mirror-nodes/run-your-own-beta-mirror-node/run-your-own-mirror-node-gcs#id-1.-obtain-google-cloud-platform-requester-pay-information).
 - You will be billed for the data transfer fees incurred during the download.

 #### 3.1.
 Set Your Default GCP Project